polydawn/timeless/README.md

 How do I get started doing something Fun?
 -----------------------------------------

-Check out the [omnibus](./omnibus) dir for an example of using Repeatr and Reppl to build...
-Repeatr, Reppl, and the rest of the Timeless Stack!
+Check out the [omnibus](./omnibus) dir for an example of using Repeatr and Rio to build...
+Rio, Repeatr, and the rest of the Timeless Stack!

 You'll need to grab the [binary releases](https://github.com/polydawn/timeless/releases) in order to bootstrap (or, build the individual tools from source).

+This [omnibus](./omnibus) example uses basic bash string templating to compose pipelines just to keep things simple and make it utterly clear that you can compose objects for this API any way you want.
+You may want to use a more powerful language when building your own higher level pipelines.
+We're explicitly committed to supporting that; the Repeatr JSON API *is meant* to be used freely.